iotaledger/identity.rs/identity_verification/README.md

-Verification related data types used in `identity_iota`.
+Verification data types and functionality for use with `identity_document`.